Ultra-modern vineyard kitchen in Napa Valley with minimalist white oak cabinetry and floor-to-ceiling glass

 Precision Engineering

-Engineered the push-to-open system to sub-millimeter tolerances.
-Developed custom mounting solutions for the motorized cabinets and hidden display.
-Selected marine-grade finishes for the transition zone.
+Engineer the push-to-open system to tight tolerances.
+Develop custom mounting solutions for the motorized cabinets and hidden display.
+Select marine-grade finishes for the transition zone.

 • Tolerance engineering